Robert Dodsley: Works

-In 1729, Dodsley published his first work, Servitude: a Poem written by a Footman, with a preface and postscript ascribed to Daniel Defoe; and a collection of short poems, A Muse in Livery, or the Footman's Miscellany, was published by subscription in 1732, Dodsley's patrons comprising many persons of high rank.
+In 1729, Dodsley published his first work, Servitude: a Poem written by a Footman; in addition to a didactic poem in heroic couplets, Dodsley's pamphlet contained a prose preface with advice to employers and a postscript response to a scurrilous pamphlet by Daniel Defoe ("Every Body's Business, is no Body's," 1728).
+A collection of short poems, A Muse in Livery, or the Footman's Miscellany, was published by subscription in 1732, Dodsley's patrons comprising many persons of high rank.
 This was followed by a satirical farce called The Toy-Shop (Covent Garden, 1735), in which the toymaker indulges in moral observations on his wares, a hint which was probably taken from Thomas Randolph's Conceited Pedlar.
-In 1737 his King and the Miller of Mansfield, a "dramatic tale" of King Henry II, was produced at Drury Lane, and received with much applause; the sequel, Sir John Cockle at Court, a farce, appeared in 1738.
+In 1737 his King and the Miller of Mansfield, a "dramatic tale" of King Henry II, was produced at Drury Lane, where it was received with much applause; Dodsley's play adapted a well-known ballad for the stage.
+A sequel, Sir John Cockle at Court (1738), which was substantially Dodsley's own work and invention, was not so well received.
 Dodsley displayed his egalitarian leanings with the anonymous The Chronicle of the Kings of England by "Nathan ben Saddi" (1740), rewriting English history in the style of the King James Version of the Pentateuch.
 The Oeconomy of Human Life appeared in 1750, a collection of moral precepts attributed to ancient authors in India and China, set out in a King James Version style of English attributed to an anonymous translator.